 Full Day Meeting and Cooking Class with Lunch - $140 per person

-This full day function also begins with a light continental breakfast upon attendees arrival, with meetings in the Gallery (depending on availability) or in the Main House.
-For this event, the custom cooking class is held midday and the lunch prepared is served at the end of class.
+This full day function begins with a light continental breakfast upon attendees arrival, with meetings in the Gallery (depending on availability) or in the Museum.
+The custom cooking class is held midday and the lunch prepared is served at the end of class.
 The team continues their meetings for the remainder of the afternoon.
 Beverages and snacks are provided in the afternoon.

 Custom Cooking Class as a Lunch or a Dinner- $125 per person

 A three-hour custom, full participation cooking class is taught by a chef instructor.
 All cooking classes are held in our fully-stocked professional kitchen and grill area.
 Attendees may participate to the degree they are most comfortable.
 Classes may come in a menu style where the team breaks into smaller teams each responsible for a portion or the menu and helping other members with their portion to promote team-building skills.
 Attendees enjoy the full course lunch or dinner they prepared in a sit down lunch or dinner upon completion of the class.

 In all cases above, there is a 12 person minimum.
 A non-refundable 50% fee is due upon contract signing.
 The second half is due at the end of class.
 The Silo arranges the scheduling of the chef, all food and beverages for your event. *Additional charges may apply.